ProjectZKM/Ziren/docs/src/design/state-machine.md

 ## Bus

-The Bus is the communication channel between different submachines.
+The Bus is the communication channel between different chips.

 ## Traces